Graph Machine Learning in the Era of Large Language Models (LLMs): Introduction

-GFMs are generally trained on extensive data and can be adapted for a wide range of downstream tasks~\cite{bommasani2021opportunities}.
-By exploiting the ability of LLMs, it is expected to enhance the ability of Graph ML to generalize a variety of tasks, thus facilitating GFMs.
-Currently, researchers have made several initial efforts to explore the potential of LLMs in advancing Graph ML towards GFMs.
+Currently, many efforts have been made to explore the potential of LLMs in advancing Graph ML.
+By exploiting the ability of LLMs, it is expected to enhance the capability and generalizability of Graph ML on a variety of graph-related tasks.
 Figure~\ref{fig:Illustrate} demonstrates an example of integrating LLMs and GNNs for various graph tasks.
-Firstly, some methods leverage LLMs to alleviate the reliance of vanilla Graph ML on labeled data, where they make inferences based on implicit and explicit graph structure information~\cite{ye2023natural,guo2023gpt4graph,tang2023graphgpt}.
+More specifically, some methods leverage LLMs to alleviate the reliance of vanilla Graph ML on labeled data, where they make inferences based on implicit and explicit graph structure information~\cite{ye2023natural,guo2023gpt4graph,tang2023graphgpt}.
 For instance, InstructGLM~\cite{ye2023natural} fine-tunes models like LlaMA~\cite{touvron2023llama} and T5~\cite{raffel2020exploring} by serializing graph data as tokens and encoding structural information about the graph to solve graph tasks.
-Secondly, to overcome the challenge of feature quality, some methods further employ LLMs to enhance the quality of graph features~\cite{duan2023simteg,chen2023exploring,chien2021node}.
+Meanwhile, to overcome the challenge of feature quality, some methods further employ LLMs to enhance the quality of graph features~\cite{duan2023simteg,chen2023exploring,chien2021node}.
 For example, SimTeG~\cite{duan2023simteg} fine-tunes LLMs on textual graphs datasets to obtain textual attribute embeddings, which are then utilized to augment the GNN for various downstream tasks.
 Additionally, some studies explore using LLMs to address challenges such as heterogeneity~\cite{zhao2023graphtext} and OOD~\cite{chen2023exploring} of graphs.